binipringle/intro-to-dh/_texts/3-html-css.md

 toc:
 - Introduction
 - Example
-- Basic template for HTML
-- Setting up Git
-- Initializing a Git repository
-- Using markdown
+- Tags and Elements
-- Staging and committing changes
+- Paragraphs and Headings
-- Pushing to a remote repository
+- Links

 ---

 ###### Adaptation of Introduction to HTML and CSS by Kristen Hackett, Patrick Sweeney, and Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.